Private company limited by shares

 The allowance-based system has a reduced rate of 14%, a standard rate of 17% and a rate of 39% for taxable income exceeding 16,000.

 Capital gains and interest income are not taxed in Gibraltar.
-Dividends are taxed provided that the underlying income of the company is subject to taxes in Gibraltar, otherwise are exempted.
+Dividends are taxed provided that the underlying income of the company is subject to taxes in Gibraltar, otherwise, they are exempted.

 Other taxes – There is a stamp duty up to 3% payable on the transfer or sale of Gibraltar Real Estate, or of shares of companies that own Gibraltar real estate.